waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 where k might be three or five or seven-- to say look at the three or five or seven closest neighbors, closest data points to that point, works a little bit differently.
-This algorithm, we're given an input.
-Choose the most common class out of the k nearest data points to that input.
+This algorithm will, given an input, choose the most common class out of the k nearest data points to that input.
 So if we look at the five nearest points, and three of them say it's raining and two of them say it's not raining, we'll go with the three instead of the two,